pachterlab/kallistobustools/secret.md

 The image you clicked on has a __secret__!
 Follow the instructions below to find it:

 ### 1. Download the image
-Right-click the tsne on the previous page and click "Copy Link Address".
-Navigate to your terminal and download the image using
+Right-click the image on the previous page and download the image.
+Navigate to the terminal and download the image using
 ```
 $ wget https://www.kallistobus.tools/assets/secret_tsne.jpg
 ```